thangpham7793/Cassandra-CRUD-CLI-Demo-App/README.md

 ### Once installation's complete, simply type:

-cli-demo-app -h OR --help
+cli-demo-app -h OR cli-demo-app --help

 This will show a list of all available commands

 ### For example, to add a student, type:

-cli-demo-app a OR add
+cli-demo-app a OR cli-demo-app add

 and then answer all questions.

 ### To find all students, type:

-cli-demo-app f OR find-all
+cli-demo-app f OR cli-demo-app find-all

 ### To find a student by name, type:

-cli-demo-app fbn OR find-by-name
+cli-demo-app fbn OR cli-demo-app find-by-name

 then enter the student name and you're sweet!